 In 2017 we welcomed our South Memphis neighbors in 38106 zip code into our programs.

 The Work Life program is at the heart of our services and begins with teachers giving students a vision of their own value as workers with unique skills sets.
 Volunteer mentors further develop this theme, leading small group discussions with a focus on identifying barriers to employment, setting professional and educational goals, and developing relationships that will provide a support network beyond graduation day.
 All the while, job readiness basics such as integrity in the workplace, effective communication, resume building, and interview skills are covered.
 Work Life is published by the Chalmers Center grew out of a multi-year collaboration with the Chalmers Center for Economic Development and Jobs for Life.
 Learn more here.

-Other “stepping stone” programs at Advance Memphis help students move toward economic self-sufficiency.
-These include matched savings programs, GED preparation, an addiction recovery program, and more.
-Today, Advance Memphis is a team of about 12 staff members, over 100 regular volunteers, and a neighborhood full of program alumni who are still working toward the Vision that was formed almost 15 years ago: an empowered and revitalized neighborhood.
+Other “stepping stone” programs at Advance Memphis help students move toward economic stability.
+These include matched savings programs, HSE/GED preparation, an addiction recovery program, and more.
+In an effort to bring jobs to the community and reduce transportation issues, Advance Memphis purchased a warehouse at 575 Suzette which houses outsourcing work for our neighbors.
+In 2018, Advance Memphis purchased a second warehouse at 960 South Bellevue to better serve more neighbors with work near home.
+Today, Advance Memphis is a team of about 22 staff members, over 100 regular volunteers, and a neighborhood full of program alumni who are still working toward the vision that was formed over 20 years ago: an empowered and revitalized neighborhood.
 By the grace of God, the work will continue, and we will all continue to be blessed by the journey.